m4ttsch/omscs-notes-notes/computer-networks/router-design-and-algorithms-part-1.md

 ## Different Types of Switching

-Let’s take a closer look into the switching fabric.
+Let's take a closer look into the switching fabric.

 ![](https://assets.omscs.io/notes/0109.png)

 The switching fabric is the brains of the router, as it actually performs the main task to switch (or forward) the packets from an input port to an outport port.

-Let’s look at the ways that this can be accomplished:
+Let's look at the ways that this can be accomplished:

 ![](https://assets.omscs.io/notes/0110.png)

 **Switching via memory.** Input/Output ports operate as I/O devices in an operating system, and they are controlled by the routing processor.
-When an input port receives a packet, it sends an interrupt to the routing processor and the packet is copied to the processor’s memory.
-Then the processor extracts the destination address and looks into the forward table to find the output port, and finally the packet is copied into that output’s port buffer.
+When an input port receives a packet, it sends an interrupt to the routing processor and the packet is copied to the processor's memory.
+Then the processor extracts the destination address and looks into the forward table to find the output port, and finally the packet is copied into that output's port buffer.

 ![](https://assets.omscs.io/notes/0111.png)